Skip to main content

 9. QUALITY.
 Companies are judged by the craftsmanship of their products and services, so we maintain the highest standards of quality.

-• Augusta Custom Clubs, located in Augusta, GA, offers a unique approach to golf improvement that focuses on the connection between the mind, body, equipment, and swing.
-Here's a summary of what makes them different:
+• Augusta Custom Clubs and Swing Analysis, located in Augusta, GA, offers a unique approach to golf improvement that focuses on the connection between the mind, body, equipment, and swing.
+Here's what makes us different:

-1. Tailored Approach: They don't just offer instruction, fitness, or equipment; they provide a holistic game improvement plan.
+1. Tailored Approach: We don't just offer instruction, fitness, or equipment; we provide a holistic game improvement plan.
 The process involves physical screening, swing analysis, coaching, and custom-built clubs to match the fitting specifications.

-2. Certified Expertise: With over 10 years of experience, the team is certified by various institutions, including the Titleist Performance Institute, Golf Lab, US Kids, the National Academy of Sports Medicine, Golfworks, and more.
-Their certifications cover club fitting, coaching, fitness, assembly, repair, and golf psychology.
+2. Certified Expertise: With over 15 years of experience, our team is certified by various institutions, including the Titleist Performance Institute, Golf Lab, US Kids, the National Academy of Sports Medicine, Golfworks, and more.
+Our certifications cover club fitting, coaching, fitness, assembly, repair, and golf psychology.

-3. Custom Club Fitting Process: They perform custom club fitting based on individual size, strength, athletic ability, and swing characteristics.
-This includes club repair and adjustments, with precise tuning of loft, heft, and length.
+3. Custom Club Fitting Process: We perform custom club fitting based on individual size, strength, athletic ability, and swing characteristics.
+This includes club repair and adjustments, with precise tuning of loft, lie, and length.

 4. Holistic Philosophy: Dan Burnfield, a former licensed engineer and professional health physicist, leads the team with a philosophy that encompasses six ways to improve golf: lessons, practice, right equipment, golf fitness, clear mind, and playing the game.